-Layer 2 features (e.g. STP, VLAN, CoS, Multicast Filtering) treat a port trunk as a single link.
+Layer 2 features (e.g. STP, VLAN, CoS, Multicast Filtering) treat a Link Aggregation Group (LAG) as a single link.

-- If the Spanning Tree Protocol (STP) puts an aggregated port in blocking/forwarding, it does it for the whole port trunk. - If one of the aggregated ports joins/leaves a multicast group (e.g. via IGMP or GMRP), all other ports in the trunk will join/leave too. - Any port configuration parameter (e.g. VLAN, CoS) change will be automatically applied to all ports in the trunk. - Configuration/status parameters of the secondary ports will not be shown and their port numbers will be simply listed next to the primary port number in the appropriate configuration/status UI sessions. - When a secondary port is added to a port trunk, it inherits all the configuration settings of the primary port.
-When this secondary port is removed from the port trunk, the settings it had previous to the aggregation are restored.
+- If the Spanning Tree Protocol (STP) sets the status of an aggregated port to Blocking or Forwarding, it does it for the whole LAG. - If one of the aggregated ports joins or leaves a multicast group (e.g. via GMRP), all other ports in the LAG will join or leave too. - Any port configuration parameter (e.g. VLAN, CoS) change will be automatically applied to all ports in the LAG. - Configuration/status parameters of the secondary ports will not be shown and their port numbers will be simply listed next to the primary port number in the appropriate configuration/status user interface sessions. - When a secondary port is added to a LAG, it inherits all the configuration settings of the primary port.
+When this secondary port is removed from the LAG, the settings it had previous to the aggregation are restored.